 Service Level Measure Compliance Reporting and Meetings Monthly reporting: submit a monthly programme report including any exception events within this report.
-Contractor meetings -quarterly Development and operations meetings - as required Administration/ Communication In delivering the Services, offer a responsive and supportive service to participants and their facilitators.
-Respond to 100% of queries and correspondence within 5 Business Days of receipt.
-Finance Ensure that invoices are submitted to DFE within 10 Business Days of the end of the relevant charging period/completion of the activity Commercial Management Ensure that Change Control Notes are signed by both Parties prior to any additional work being undertaken (DFE or Contractor to ensure paperwork is issued in a timely fashion when change required).
+Contractor meetings -quarterly Development and operations meetings - as required - Administration/Comm unication In delivering the Services offer a responsive and supportive service to participants and their facilitators.
+Respond to 100% of queries and correspondence within 5 Business Days of receipt. - Finance Ensure that invoices are submitted to DFE within 10 Business Days of the end of the relevant charging period/completion of the activity Commercial Management Ensure that Change Control Notes are signed by both Parties prior to any additional work being undertaken (DFE or Contractor to ensure paperwork is issued in a timely fashion when change required).
 100% - DFE monitoring Complaints Ensure that all administrative Personnel are aware of and abide by relevant complaints procedures.
-Complaints Main management contact to report all complaints orally and in writing to DFE within 3 Business Days.
+Main management contact to report all complaints orally and in writing to DFE within 3 Business Days.
 Records and questionnaires Ensure that all records are maintained and kept up to date throughout the Term.
 Records must be updated within 5 Business Days of a request being made or an event taking place (subject to system availability).
-Support the DFE to ensure appropriate questionnaires are completed throughout the Term.
 Supply appropriate equipment to support the delivery of the Services at any face to face events.
 100%- Questionnaire records Delivery Suitability of venue: events take place in venues and facilities which are relevant to the day.
-Training shall take place in rooms which are suitable for the size of groups and set up in the style appropriate to the event 100% - Event questionnaires Workshop Events ICT should be adequate and meet the minimum specification of the course.
-Refreshments must be provided where required Evaluation Contribute to the evaluation of the effects of its delivery by reviewing Service User satisfaction and learning outcomes.
+Training shall take place in rooms which are suitable for the size of groups and set up in the style appropriate to the event 100%-Event questionnaire Workshop Events ICT should be adequate and meet the minimum specification of the course. s Evaluation Refreshments must be provided where required Contribute to the evaluation of the effects of its delivery by reviewing Service User satisfaction and learning outcomes.